 This project was funded in part by a grant from the Black History Commission of Arkansas.

 Art Springs – Art Springs is the free 2-day outdoor festival held during Arts & The Park.
 The events will take place on May 1-2 in Hill Wheatley Plaza in the heart of historic Hot Springs.
 Art Springs is a juried festival bursting with talented fine artists, artisans, and fine crafts.
 Food trucks, beverages for purchase and a children’s area with a book giveaway, the Renaissance Fair, and storytelling make it a favorite for the entire family.

 Chalk Walk: A Sidewalk Chalk Event – On the sidewalks surrounding Art Springs, teams of young artists will create chalk masterpieces inspired by music on the morning of May 1.

-Children’s Book Giveaway – Hundreds of books and kits, for kids to make their own books, were given to area children free of charge in order to encourage a love of the art of literature.
-The Children’s Book Giveaway was presented in partnership with the Hot Springs Community Foundation.
+Children’s Book Giveaway – Hundreds of books are given, free of charge, to area children to foster a love of the art of literature.
+The Children’s Book Giveaway is presented in partnership with the Hot Springs Community Foundation.
 Books are distributed while supplies last at Art Springs on May 1-2.

 Presented by Arvest Bank, Arts & The Park provides a great way to immerse yourself in the arts.
 Support for Arts & The Park is provided, in part, by the Arkansas Arts Council, a division of the Department of Arkansas Heritage, and the National Endowment for the Arts.

-A huge thank you to all of the 2020 Arts & The Park Sponsors
+A huge thank you to our 2021 Arts & The Park Sponsors